ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Hiding the stone bear's face

 Now we are going to start working in a file so that we can save our work.
-If you haven't done so already, create a new Python file called "imaging.py", and place the appropriate header comment at the top that descibes the content of the file.
-Don't forget your header comment!
+If you haven't done so already, create a new Python file called "imaging.py" in your repo, and place the appropriate header comment at the top that descibes the content of the file.
+Don't forget your header comment.

 Now, after the header comment, tell Python that you want to use the Image module from the PIL library, as follows: